JohnBurger/dash7-ap-open-source-stack/docs/_docs/hardware.md

 ## MURATA_ABZ

-The [Murata Type ABZ](https://wireless.murata.com/eng/products/rf-modules-1/lpwa/type-abz.html) which contains a STM32L072CZ MCU and a Semtech sx1276 RF chip together on a stand-alone module.
-This platform is very similar to B_L072Z_LRWAN1 except that it only contains what is needed for Murata based designs.
+The [Murata Type ABZ](https://wireless.murata.com/eng/products/rf-modules-1/lpwa/type-abz.html) contains a STM32L072CZ MCU and a Semtech sx1276 RF chip together on a stand-alone module.
+This platform is very similar to B_L072Z_LRWAN1 except that it only contains what is needed for Murata-based designs.
  Compared to B_L072Z_LRWAN1 this platform does not include LED and button definitions.
-This module is interesting because it allows to easily integrate a DASH7 modem on a custom design.
+This module is interesting because it allows you to easily integrate a DASH7 modem on a custom design.
 Note that this module only supports the 868 and 915 MHz bands, not the 433 MHz band.

 ## NUCLEO_L073RZ